jolicode/castor/README.md

 ### With docker

 If PHP is installed on your system, you can use the `castor` PHAR directly.
-**This is the recommended way** because some features does't work correctly, like notification.
+**This is the recommended way** because some features require to be executed on the host to work correctly, like notification.
 However, if you don't have PHP installed, you can use docker.

 We ship a `Dockerfile` that you can use to build a docker image with castor: